gimli-rs/ddbug/README.md

 Features:
 * Type size and layout
-* Function size, inlined functions, and functions calls
+* Function type, size, inlined functions, function calls, and disassembly
 * Display the differences between two files
-* Plain text or HTML output
+* Plain text or HTTP/HTML output
 * Options to filter/sort the plain text output

 **This is alpha software.
 It is likely to contain many bugs and